Eppo-exp/eppo-docs/docs/experiment-analysis/configuration/filter-assignments-by-entry-point.md

 ## Entry point for an experiment

-Eppo provides the ability to filter an assignment source by an [Entry Point](/statistics/sample-size-calculator/setup#creating-entry-points) when configuring an experiment.
+Eppo provides the ability to filter an assignment source by an [Entry Point](/statistics/sample-size-calculator/setup#creating-entry-points) (also known as a qualifying event) when configuring an experiment.
 This ensures that only the subjects assigned to that entry point are analyzed in the experiment, based on the logged events for that entry point.
 All decisions (inclusion into the experiment, time-framed metrics) are based on the timestamp of the entry point.

 First you’ll need both an assignment source and an entry point source configured.
 Then, when setting up an experiment, check the box marked “Filter assignments by entry points” in the **Logging & Experiment Key** section: